manuelJung/redux-ruleset/docs/apiReference/saga.md

 ```

 As you can see the next yields whatever the second argument returns.
 If you return a falsy value it won't yield.

+### Context

+Each saga recieves the [context](../advancedConcepts/context.md) object as a third argument.
+Here you can add data that can be picked up in your consequence or condition